katrinabrock/flavor-demo/CONTRIBUTING.md

 ### Where to Contribute

-1. If you wish to change this lesson, add issues and pull requests here.
+1. If you wish to change this lesson (ie the demo), add issues and pull requests here.
-2. If you wish to change the template used for workshop websites, please refer to [The Workbench documentation][template-doc].
+2. To contribute to this possible workbench feature, file issues or make PRs against and/or katrinabrock/sandpaper@flavors or katrinabrock/varnish@flavors.

+This is feature is not endorsed or requested by Carpentries.
+It's something I've worked on on my own so contributing to my branches does not guarentee that your code will be encorperated to the main Carpentries codebase.

 ### What to Contribute

-There are many ways to contribute, from writing new exercises and improving existing ones to updating or filling in the documentation and submitting [bug reports][issues] about things that do not work, are not clear, or are missing.
-If you are looking for ideas, please see [the list of issues for this repository][repo-issues], or the issues for [Data Carpentry][dc-issues], [Library Carpentry][lc-issues], and [Software Carpentry][swc-issues] projects.
+See the TODO list in the README for things that need doing.

+If you notice a bug/gap that is not already listed there, feel free to file and issue.

 Comments on issues and reviews of pull requests are just as welcome: we are smarter together than we are on our own. **Reviews from novices and newcomers